-There are five documents which provide the framework for CAFF operations:
+There are several documents which provide the framework for CAFF operations:

 CAFFs work has subsequently been informed by the strategies and the recommendations generated through these documents, and they will be used to consider the manner in which CAFF has fulfilled its mandate.